osxmidi/LinVst3/README.md

 To Make

+See https://github.com/osxmidi/LinVst/tree/master/Make-Guide for setup info and make options

 Steinberg sdk version script files needed by LinVst3 are in the vst3-sdks folder.
 Select the folder that matches the Steinberg sdk version you are using and copy the files to the LinVst3 main folder.